Real people = real pizza.

 🎶He was a boy, she was a girl, can I make it any more obvious?🎶 Mark was busy as an up-and-coming pizza restaurant owner, and that’s when Jane came into the picture.
 She was a waitress at the South Store, and it wasn’t long before the two linked up and started dating.
 A couple of years later, and they were married!
 That’s when Jane became a part of the pizza institution and started running it alongside Mark and his brother.
 In about 2006, Mark and Jane bought property for the North location— the thought was to expand the menu and do things a little differently.
 After about 6 months of the North location up and running, South and North split for good, just like Brangelina.
 Since then, the North store has been up and running smoothly!

-After a couple of Championship Dining meetings, the Schoville/Zubay run restaurant group, they decided to preserve the small, family-run pizza tradition and took over as the new owners.
+After a couple of Championship Dining meetings, the Schoville/Zubay run restaurant group, they decided to preserve the small, family-run pizza tradition and took over as the new owners in 2020.